QuarterHeaven/sdcs_clj/README.md

 0
 ```

-Notice that only port 9527 to 9529 are for HTTP requests so don't use them on other ports.
+Notice that HTTP requests are only allowed on port 9527 to 9529.
 Port 9530 to 9532 are for inner rpc use.

 You can also test it using [the testsuit](https://github.com/ruini-classes/sdcs-testsuit).